Lovelace-Fan/OpenMP-of-Dwarfs/README.md

 ###  Abstract :
     1, OpenDwarf problems
     2, OpenMP + OpenACC

 ###  Introduction:
     1, 13 Dwarfs
     2, OpenMP + OpenACC
+    3, What do you propose to do?

+###  Why Important:
+    1,

 ###  Specific Benchmarks
     1, Gem: